-The Service Women’s Action Network is the only national organization of 40,000+ Veteran-focused non-profits that advocates for and supports the needs of both women Veterans and Active Duty Servicewomen, regardless of rank, branch, or years of service.
-Join us in contributing to SWAN’s mission of advocacy, connection, and support for military women – past, present, and future.
-A portion of all purchases made in the Lady Vet Shop will be donated directly to SWAN now through May 31st, 2024.
+The Service Women’s Action Network is the only national organization out of 45,000+ Veteran non-profits that advocates for and supports the needs of both women Veterans and Active Duty Servicewomen, regardless of rank, branch, or years of service.
+Join us in contributing to SWAN’s mission of advocacy, connection, and support for military women of the past, present, and future.
+A portion of all purchases made in the Lady Vet Shop will be donated directly to SWAN now through March 31st, 2025.

 SWAN: A NONPROFIT COMMITTED TO MILITARY WOMEN